xiaziyna/PyStarshade/README.md

  $$f_{\lambda}[u, v] \propto \mathcal{F} \left( s(u, v) e^{\frac{j \pi}{\lambda z} (u^2 + v^2)} \right) \left[ \frac{x}{\lambda z} ,\frac{y}{\lambda z} \right]$$
 Numerical diffraction calculations must use a very small numerical resolution $d u$ of the starshade $s(u, v)$ in order to accurately calculate starlight suppression.
 Using a standard FFT to perform these calculations is inefficient as very large zero-padding factors are needed to sample the field at the telescope aperture.
 The Bluestein FFT is a technique to calculate arbitrary spectral samples of a propagated field, indirectly using FFTs and therefore benefiting from their efficiency.
 For an $N \cdot N$ starshade mask, and an $M \cdot M$ telescope aperture, the Bluestein FFT approach achieves a complexity of $O((N+M)^2 \log (M+N))$.
 This technique is utilized in multiple aspects of the optical train to efficiently propagate fields.

-This library is compatible with Python 3.6 and later versions.

 ## Example
 Log starlight supression with a truncated Hypergaussian apodization, sweeping star planet brightness ratios in amplitude (sqare root of intensity) between (10e-8, 10e-3).
 Planet at a 2 AU separation and 10 pc distance from Earth.